syau-miao/DFSP/readme.txt

 3.How to run downsample code.
 1)Run Down_Sample.m
 2)You can set the 'grid' parameter.
 The larger this parameter is, the fewer points will be obtained from the first downsampling.
-3£©All the '15000' numbers can be changed to any number to obtain the downsampling result of any number of points.
+3)All the '15000' numbers can be changed to any number to obtain the downsampling result of any number of points.

+Should you have any questions, comments, or suggestions, please contact us at miaoteng@syau.edu.cn